pedrokehl/caminho/README.md

 ## Requirements
 To build and run this app you just need [Node.js](https://nodejs.org/en/) installed.

+Poc for the implementation using rxJS v7

+Features:
+[X] Concurrency
+[X] Batching
+[ ] Aggregation
+[ ] Type Checking
+[ ] Parallel execution (multiple steps at the same time) [ ] Backpressure - See articles like https://itnext.io/lossless-backpressure-in-rxjs-b6de30a1b6d4
+[ ] Subflow - See forkJoin operator, can be helpful
+[ ] Error handling - See catchError operator, and https://blog.angular-university.io/rxjs-error-handling/
+[ ] Reporting for timing and emitted count

 ## Getting started
 - Clone the repository
 ```